WA6YDQ/rd/README.md

 	Also multiple playlists can be created (xmas, love songs, etc)

-There should be enough comments to make sense of how things should run.
+There should be enough comments in the source to make sense of how things should run.

 - kurt